gharaviri/OpenEP_Exercise/README.md

 **Step 4** - Design a very simple graphical user interface using pyQT library with a drop-down menu (see slide 4 of the powerpoint template).
 The              menu should contain two options, voltage and conduction velocity.
 By selecting each option it should visualise the corresponding                  map.

-Please make sure your code is readty to be executed during the interview.
+Please make sure your code is ready to be executed during the interview.

 **Bonus Task:** Provide suggestions how the CV.py code could be improved.